hivenetwork-ai/example-agents/news_agent/README.md

 - API keys for third party tools are not provided.
   - `OPENAI_API_KEY` from OpenAI

-  You can also use other LLM types, in which case you can add the corresponding API keys
+  You can use other LLMs, in which case you can add a corresponding API key
   - `ANTHROPIC_API_KEY` from Anthropic
   - `MISTRAL_API_KEY` from Mistral
-  - Ollama models can also be used
+  - Ollama models are also supported
 - Create a virtual Python environment
 ```
 $ python -m venv ./venv